hathevegasian/thevegasianwebsite/content/about/_index.md

 Whether you're a seasoned vegan cook or a curious food lover, let's savor the flavors and values that define vegan Asian cuisine together!

 May this brainchild bring you a lot of joy and excellent adventures with vegan Asian cuisine.
-WHISH YOU A WHOLEHEARTED EXPERIENCE!
+WISH YOU A WHOLEHEARTED EXPERIENCE!

     Ha - Your vegan Asian budy.